 calc_prop_scr

-, be sure to include only the treatment arms
+, be sure to include only the arms in which

-across which you want to balance the covariate distributions.
+you want to balance the covariate distributions (typically the internal

 ps_model <- ~ cov1 + cov2 + cov3 + cov4